tutacat/passwordless-login/README.md

 # passwordless-login
-Login without any passwords.
+Idea: Login without any passwords.
 Only use email or OTP